Pablito2020/android_device_bq_krillin/README.md

 ![Krillin](https://faqsandroid.com/wp-content/uploads/2014/05/3-BQ-Aquaris-E.jpg "All three krillin")

-This branch is for building Nougat ROMS.
+This branch is for building Nougat ROMS and TWRP recovery

 ### Full Compilation guide: